jbcodeforce/jbcodeforce.github.io/docs/techno/databricks/index.md

 ## Unity Catalog

-The Unity Catalog offers a fine-grained governance for data lakes across cloud and is based on ANSI SQL.
+The Unity Catalog offers a fine-grained governance for data lakes across cloud providers and is based on ANSI SQL.
 It provides a centrally shared (via delta sharing protocol), auditable (what is used, who used, data lineage), secured, management capability for all data types (tables, files, columns and ML models ).
 It integrates with existing data catalogs and storages.

 ## Databricks SQL

-Run SQL queries through SQL optimized clusters, powered by Photon, that directly query Delta Lake tables.
+Run SQL queries through SQL optimized clusters, powered by Photon, that directly queries Delta Lake tables.

 ![](./images/db-sql-query.png)